emanh1/genshinresin/README.md

 [how to get your credentials](https://thesadru.github.io/genshin.py/authentication)

-replace the variables with your info
+in resin.py, replace the variables with your info